-Convincing clients to accept your proposal is a tricky task.
-While you can establish its relevance and support it with facts, they’ll always have additional questions after you deliver your investment presentation:
+Convincing clients to accept your proposal is a feat in itself because while you can establish its relevance and support it with facts, they’ll always have questions after you deliver your investment presentation:

 How much will implementing your proposal cost?
 How long will it take?
 Who will be involved?